 THE SAFE IN OUR WORLD CHARTER

-To help people who don’t suffer from mental health issues understand the subject, identify the symptoms, the signs, and the related problems so they are better equipped to help others in a pro-active and educated way.
+Safe In Our World also aims to assist people who don’t suffer from mental health issues in understanding these afflictions as well as identifying symptoms, their signs, and any related challenges so they are better equipped to help others in a proactive and educated manner.

-This is our Charter; this is for starters.
-Please support this journey | Be Safe in our World.
+This is our charter; this is for starters.
+Please support this journey.
+Be Safe In Our World.